apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ## Configuring MongoDB

-Start Drill and configure the MongoDB storage plugin in the Drill Web UI to connect to Drill.
-Drill must be running in order to access the Web UI.

-Complete the following steps to configure MongoDB as a data source for Drill:
+Drill must be running in order to access the Web UI to configure a storage plugin configuration.
+Start Drill and view and enable the MongoDB storage plugin configuration as described in the following procedure:

   1. [Start the Drill shell]({{site.baseurl}}/docs/starting-drill-on-linux-and-mac-os-x/).

      The Drill shell needs to be running to access the Drill Web UI.
-  2. Open a browser window, and navigate to the Drill Web UI at `http://localhost:8047`.
-  3. In the navigation bar, click **Storage**.
+  2. In the [Drill Web UI]({{ site.baseurl }}/docs/plugin-configuration-basics/#using-the-drill-web-ui), select the **Storage** tab.
-  4. Under Disabled Storage Plugins, select **Update** next to the `mongo` storage plugin.
+  4. Under Disabled Storage Plugins, select **Update** to choose the `mongo` storage plugin configuration.
-  5. In the Configuration window, verify that `"enabled"` is set to ``"true."``
+  5. In the Configuration window, take a look at the default configuration:

-     **Example**

         {
           "type": "mongo",